mralexbeard/MrAlexBeardWebsite/site/content/products/_index.md

   blurbs:
     - image: /img/yesand.svg
       text: >-
-        The Art of Yes: Improvisation for Volunteer Managers:  "The Art of Yes" at its core is the mindset of teamwork and collaboration.
-In life we often approach things in black and white terms, "Yes" or "No."
-        Subsequently, each choice has a profound impact on the climate of your organization and the volunteers that support your mission.
+        <h3 class="f4 b lh-title mb2">The Art of Yes: Improvisation for
+        Volunteer Managers:</h3> "The Art of Yes" at its core is the mindset of teamwork and collaboration.
+In life we often approach things in black and white terms, "Yes" or "No." Subsequently, each choice has a profound impact on the climate of your organization and the volunteers that support your mission.
 Through "The Art of Yes" we'll break down the decision making process and push ourselves forward through creativity and spontaneity.
-Empathy, awareness, inclusion, flexibility, authenticity, connection, trust, and emotional intelligence are all factors that are explored and enhanced through improvisation.
+Empathy, awareness, inclusion, flexibility,
+        authenticity, connection, trust, and emotional intelligence are all factors that are explored and enhanced through improvisation.
 Come say “Yes!”
     - image: /img/workflow.svg
       text: >-
         The Power of Listening - Fostering Equitable Change Through Clear